-Antelope Canyon is one of the most popular landmarks in Arizona.
+Antelope Canyon is one of the most visited landmarks in Arizona.
 Moreover, this slot canyon barely gives in to the Grand Canyon in the number of pictures taken here.
-Whether you are is search for sandstone sculptures or famous light beams, Antelope Canyon is worth a visit.
+When you are is search of sandstone sculptures or famous light beams, Antelope Canyon is worth a visit.
 But not all experiences are the same.
-In order to avoid unpleasant situations, do your research up front.
+In order to avoid unpleasant situations, do your research.
 These practical tips for visiting Antelope Canyon aim to provide all information you need before exploring this wonder of Arizona.

 HERE ARE OUR PRACTICAL TIPS FOR VISITING ANTELOPE CANYON IN ARIZONA: